campfire-previews/campfire-app/README.md

 - **Session Replay** - Captures user interactions within the deploy preview to aid in debugging and understanding user experiences.

 ## System Requirements
-Campfire is designed for front-end applications that:
+Campfire supports front-end applications meeting the following criteria:
-- Are hosted on GitHub.
+- Hosted on GitHub.
 - Include a Dockerfile.
 - Operate independently of a backend or interact with an external backend via APIs.